mathieulehan/MML-classification/README.md

 + XgBoost : An open source software library for implementing Gradient boosting methods in R, Python and Julia.

 ###Results
+Please keep in mind that the results we are getting can vary between two computers for the execution time and are based on only one execution for the recall.
+That means the execution time can be higher or lower depending on the hardware but globally, wont change anything in our ranking due to the proportionality relationship.
+For the recall, results can differ from one execution to another (from 0.98 to 0.96 to 0.94 to 0.92 in python for both libraries ScikitLearn and XGBoost).
+But algorithms could be compared over a given number of iterations.

 ![Results](report.png)